masoncusack/PopWordSearch/README.md

 This could easily be expanded to support documents in German, French, Greek, and more languages, by utilising [spaCy's other language models](https://spacy.io/usage/models), and [language detection](https://spacy.io/universe/project/spacy-langdetect).

-Parameterised HTML was used as a makeshift frontend due to the lack of time to build out a more elaborate one.
+Parameterised HTML was used as a makeshift frontend due to the lack of time to build out a more elaborate one (this was built in a few hours over a few evenings as a simple POC for Spacy).

 ## Running the app